Looking to snag that coveted accounting job?

 The real question becomes, what are you doing about it?
-The reason some students find securing an accounting job to be difficult is because it seems like they have so little time to prepare.
+The reason some students find securing an accounting job to be difficult is that it seems like they have so little time to prepare.
 The moment school begins, recruiting begins.
 It is up to you to keep on top of things and although it can be overwhelming at first, you will have lots of support at the Haskayne School of Business.
 From resources like the Career Centre to the ASA to your accounting instructors, there will be several people willing to offer you all kinds of advice.

 Just remember that you need to act right away!
 While you may be tempted to put off job-hunting, by mid-October the primary recruiting season will be over and most (if not all) positions will be taken and opportunities become scarce.
 Below are a few quick and easy tips to help make your recruiting experience a smashing success.

-Also check out the schedule at the bottom of this page to organize your fall recruitment experience!
+Also, check out the schedule at the bottom of this page to organize your fall recruitment experience!

 1. PREP YOUR RESUME & COVER LETTER

-There is just enough time for you to update your resume and have it critiqued by the Career Centre before sending it in to companies.
+There is just enough time for you to update your resume and have it critiqued by the Career Centre before sending it to companies.
 The most important things to remember are: